lanking520/Digital_China/README.md

 ```
 ## 2016-07-11 Finish off Attendance
 The major job for today: Get Out Leave section done and finish the management program

+## 2016-07-13 Get Data Clearly Presented
+Has been a day off and today back to work.
+Now most (90%) of the terminal tests part were finished.
+The final workout has a total of 1700 lines of codes and costs around three weeks in exploring, writting and debugging.
+The major job for today is the export of the data and formatting the template.
+Most of the template code should be modified.
+See what happened...